What you can expect from our team:

 - If no specific instructions have been left regarding the wishes of your loved one, we can advise you on the options available.
 We are able to cater for all religious denominations and secular requirements for both burial and cremation.

 - We can advise on local crematoriums and cemeteries, and make the necessary enquiries and arrangements on your behalf.

-- We will advise whether a claim can be made to the Department of Work and Pensions (DWP) for help with funeral costs, and can help you complete the claim form and will submit it on your behalf to the DWP.
+- We will advise whether a claim can be made to Social Security Scotland for help with funeral costs, and will help you complete the claim form and will submit it on your behalf to Social Security Scotland.

 - Once all the details have been finalised, we will provide you with written confirmation of the funeral arrangements together with a detailed written estimate.

 - When someone passes away in Scotland, their death must be registered within eight days unless the Procurator Fiscal’s involvement prevents this.
 At the time of making the funeral arrangements we will give you detailed advice on registering your loved one’s death.